 Hilo lies on the lush and wet side of the Big Island, which means that a light raincoat is a must-pack for any outdoor activity you are planning.
-We have split the activities and attractions that can be enjoyed when you are in Hilo into two parts:
+There are plenty of things to do here, even going to the beach.
+We have split the activities and attractions in Hilo into two parts:

 - Activities and attraction that are specific to Hilo.
 Think of museums, waterfalls, farmers markets or the local brewery.